 All wine sold in Australia and New Zealand must comply with Standard 2.7.4 - Wine and Wine Product.
 Standard 2.7.4 sets definitional standards for wine and wine product.
 Standard 2.7.4 was developed during the review as the joint wine standard that applies to wine produced in New Zealand and wine imported into Australia and New Zealand.
 It is a minimally prescriptive standard which defines wine and wine product.
 The Applicant claims that collagen is a food, and is thereby a generally permitted processing aid for food, by virtue of clause 3 to Standard 1.3.3, which states:

-The following processing aids may be used in the course of manufacture of any food at a level necessary to achieve a function in the processing of that food - meat means the whole or part of the carcass of any buffalo, camel, cattle, deer, goat, hare, pig, poultry, rabbit or sheep, slaughtered other than in a wild state, but does not include -
+The following processing aids may be used in the course of manufacture of any food at a level necessary to achieve a function in the processing of that food -

 (a) foods, including water;